hypercms/hyperContentAndDigitalAssetManagementServer-Core/readme.txt

 - XPDF (for indexing PDF-documents)
 - ANTIWORD (for indexing older Word-documents)
 - ZIP/UNZIP (for packing and unpacking files)
-- UNOCONV (for converting office files)
+- LIBREOFFICE and UNOCONV (for converting office files)
 - EXIFTOOL (for reading meta data of files)
 - TESSERACT (for OCR)